 6.2 COUNTY MEETINGS.
-Each county will meet for reorganization during month of March of each general election year.
-No later than March 1st, the county committee shall set the date, time, and location for the county convention to be held; however, the date set by the county committee for the county convention must be at least two weeks prior to the state convention.
-Notices must be published by the county committee, once a week for two consecutive weeks, not more than three nor less than two weeks, before the day in a newspaper having general circulation in the county.
+Each county will meet for reorganization during the month of March of each general election year.
+No later than March 1st, the county committee shall notify the Steering Committee of the date, time, and location for the county convention to be held.
+The date set by the county committee for the county convention must be at least two weeks prior to the state convention.
+Notices must be published by the county committee, once a week for two consecutive weeks, not more than three nor less than two weeks, before the meeting date, in a newspaper having general circulation in the county.
 When organized, the county convention shall elect officers, including a president, secretary, treasurer, county chairman, county vice-chairman, a member of the State committee from the county, and as many delegates to the State Convention as triple the number of members from the county in the House of Representatives, plus one.
-But county conventions at their discretion may elect double the number of delegates in which case each delegate shall have one-half vote.
+County conventions at their discretion may elect double the number of delegates, in which case each delegate shall have one-half vote.
 All officers except delegates shall be reported to the clerk of court of the county and to the Secretary of State prior to the State Convention.

 6.4 NATIONAL CONVENTION.
 During presidential election years, the State Convention will express its choice among those candidates officially recognized by the Green Party of the United States and so instruct its delegates for the first round of voting at the national Presidential Nominating Convention.

 ARTICLE 7: CANDIDATES